joshjriley/crud-php/aa-dev-notes.md

 - Date picker for db type date (solution not that great)
 - Combine insert and edit code into one.
 - Text cutoff and/or warning on varchar size
-- Change query form to use <,>,= for numeric db types and date range for date types
 - Logging option for history.
 Log to file?
 - Simple security option?
 - Display foreign key readable names in query results